GENERAL ORDER G-120-23: HENRICO COUNTY PUBLIC SCHOOLS

 Find below complete policy content or download the official directive.

-The Henrico County Police Division School Services Unit provides support to all Henrico County Public Schools as a cooperative effort between the Police Division and Henrico County Public Schools (HCPS).
-The officers in the School Services Unit help to provide a safe school environment for students and staff, and serve as the primary officer to handle police-related calls for service at their assigned school.
+The Henrico County Police Division School Services Section provides support to all Henrico County Public Schools as a cooperative effort between the Police Division and Henrico County Public Schools (HCPS).
+The officers in the School Services Section help to provide a safe school environment for students and staff, serving as primary officers to handle police-related calls for service at HCPS facilities.
 Schools which utilize properly trained School Resource Officers (SROs) are safer; however, SROs in and of themselves do not create a safe school environment.
 Creating safe environments requires the collaboration of school personnel, emergency services, students, parents, and guardians.
 This partnership begins with a positive working relationship between the Chief of Police and the Superintendent of Schools.
 Open lines of communication are critical to the success of any effort between HCPS and the Police Division.
 When situations involving violations of the HCPS Code of Student Conduct arise, the SRO or responding Police Officer should be involved only if criminal activity has occurred and when, in the opinion of that officer, law enforcement involvement is required to adequately address the problem.

 School Resource Officers shall be bound by all laws of the Commonwealth of Virginia and the Henrico County Police Division policies and procedures while working in Henrico County Schools.